franklinjtan/Spendalyzer-Credit-Card-Analytics/README.md

-# Spendalyzer - A Bank Statement Analytics Application
+# Spendalyzer - Credit Card Analytics Application
 * 2nd Place Winner at the Cornell SC Johnson Data Science Showcase on May 22, 2023

 ## Preview of Spendalyzer Recommendations (Backed by consumer behavior studies)